SESMG/SESMG/docs/sourcecode_documentation/program_functions.rst

       Parameters

-         -dict nodes_data : dictionary containing parameters of sources to be created.
+         -  dict nodes_data : dictionary containing parameters of sources to be created.
 The following data have to be provided: label, active, output, technology, variable costs /(CU/kWh), existing capacity /(kW), min. investment capacity /(kW), max. investment capacity /(kW), periodical costs /(CU/(kW a)), technology database (PV ONLY), inverter database (PV ONLY), Modul Model (PV ONLY), Inverter Model (PV ONLY), Azimuth (PV ONLY), Surface Tilt (PV ONLY), Albedo (PV ONLY), Altitude (PV ONLY), Latitude (PV ONLY), Longitude (PV ONLY)
-         -dict bus : dictionary containing the buses of the energy system -list nodes : list of components created before (can be empty) -String filepath : path to .xlsx scenario-file containing a "weather data" sheet with         timeseries for
+         -  dict bus : dictionary containing the buses of the energy system
+         -  list nodes : list of components created before (can be empty)
+		 -  String filepath : path to .xlsx scenario-file containing a "weather data" sheet with         timeseries for
 		 	-  "dhi" (diffuse horizontal irradiation) W/m^2
 		 	-  "dirhi" (direct horizontal     irradiance) W/m^2
 		 	-  "pressure" in Pa